timdittmann/gnssrefl_jupyter_github/README.md

 More information on [getting started, testing your installation, and developing.](https://docs.docker.com/get-started/)

 ### 2. Clone the Git Repository to your local machine
-Using the HTTPS or SSH links in this repository, clone the repository to your local machine.
-You may do this in a terminal using git or use a git client (*Fork*, etc...)
+Use the HTTPS link in this repository to clone the repository to your local machine.
+You may do this in a terminal using git or use a git client ([Fork](https://git-fork.com/), etc...)
 You will want to do this in a location on your local computer that you wish to store the repository.

 To get the latest version of master or your own branch, use the git pull command.